apache/apisix-website/website/blog/2021/12/16/apisix-with-rocketmq-meetup.md

 This talk will provide a repeatable understanding of WASM, including its advantages and limitations, and how to introduce WASM into your own system.

-### The road to grayscale and cloud-native governance for Zhengcaiyun messaging middleware
+### The road to canary release and cloud-native governance for Zhengcaiyun messaging middleware

 #### Speaker